PetrPPetrov/beautiful-capi/doc/DevelopersGuide.md

 Beautiful Capi is a tool which automatizes the creation of compiler-independent and binary compatible (between different C++ compilers) C++ libraries.
-Any C++ library compiled once could be used many times by the other C++ compilers without recompilation.
+Prepared by Beautiful Capi C++ libraries compiled once could be used many times by the other C++ compilers without recompilation.
 Of course, the compiled C++ libraries are compatible only on the same platforms and architectures where they were built.

 Beautiful Capi is written in Python 3.
 It _does not parse_ the library source code to obtain its [API](https://en.wikipedia.org/wiki/Application_programming_interface) description.